Live Streaming Server – How to Build One, and Should You Do It?

 Alternatively, you could opt for a paid CDN like Cloudflare.
 It can help you get a wide global reach that can ensure that your content will reach the viewers with minimum latency.
 The closer your CDN’s servers are to your viewers, the better the latency will be.
 So, make sure you choose a CDN that has servers wherever your audience is.

-Pros and Cons of a DIY Live Streaming Server
+Challenges of Operating a DIY Live Streaming Server

 Live Streaming Server Hosting